therickybobbeh/dep-scanner/docs/user-guide/cli-usage.md

 - Example: `--ignore-severity LOW --ignore-severity MEDIUM`

 **`--open, -o`**
-- Generate static HTML report and open in browser after scan
+- Generate static HTML report (dep-scan-report.html) and open in browser after scan
+- The report file is replaced on each run
 - Useful for quick visual overview of results
 - Example: `--open`